LeeReid1/MarkdownToSiteGenerator/README.md

 My_TiTlE == my_title
 ```

+## Style

+Bootstrap is automatically included, unless turned off in the config file.
+Additional CSS files should be placed in the root directory.
+Any that are found are linked to in all generated html files.

 ## Limitations

 * This is not intended to be a complete solution for all use cases and only covers a subset of Markdown syntax.
 It is readily extensible, though.